ttulka/2d-videogame-in-assemblyscript/README.md

 # 2D Video Game in AssemblyScript

-A small demo 2D video game running in a web browser powered by WebAssembly.
+A small demo 2D video game running in a terminal powered by WebAssembly and Node.js.

 ![Breadcrumb Lost](breadcrumb-lost_preview.gif)